jostylr/literate-programming/lp.md

 # [literate-programming](# "version:0.7.0-pre")

-"Its like writing sphagetti code then shredding the code into little pieces, throwing those pieces into a blender, and finally painting the paste onto an essay.
+"This is like writing sphagetti code then shredding the code into little pieces, throwing those pieces into a blender, and finally painting the paste onto an essay.
 Tasty!"

-This is the sixth cycle of literate programming.
-Here we implement a more asynchronous environment, particularly during the compile stage.
+This file creates the literate program parser using the literate program parser (requires v 0.7+ to compile).

+A literate program is a series of chunks of explanatory text and code blocks that get woven together.
+The compilation of a literate program can grunt, after a fashion, as it weaves.

+Note that this is version 0.7 branch.
+It introduces a variety of changes, but it also marks the deprecation of CAPS directives/switch types.
+A future version will remove them but allow them to be used as a plugin.

 ## Directory structure

 * [lib/literate-programming.js](#the-lp-module "save:   | jshint | jstidy") The bulk of the work is in the node module.
 That has all the core weaving.
 It also hasthe ability to load other literate programs / directives which ties it currently to the file system.
-* [bin/literate-programming.js](#cli "save: | jshint")The literate program compiler is activated by a command line program.
+* [bin/literate-programming.js](#cli "save: | jshint") The literate program compiler is activated by a command line program.
 * [README.md](#readme "save:| clean raw") The standard README.
-* [package.json](#NPM-package "save: json  | jshint")The requisite package file for a npm project.
+* [package.json](#npm-package "save: json  | jshint") The requisite package file for a npm project.
 * [TODO.md](#todo "save: | clean raw") A list of growing and shrinking items todo.
 * [LICENSE](#license-mit "save: | clean raw") The MIT license as I think that is the standard in the node community.